cytomining/pycytominer/CONTRIBUTING.md

 We use [ruff](https://docs.astral.sh/ruff/) for formatting Python code, and [prettier](https://prettier.io/) for formatting markdown, json and yaml files.
 Ruff includes a python code formatter similar to Black.
-We include `ruff` in the poetry dev dependencies so it can be run manually using `ruff format` Prettier (which is not python-based) is not included in the poetry dev dependencies, but can be installed and run manually.
+We include `ruff` in the dev dependency group so it can be run manually using `uv run ruff format` Prettier (which is not python-based) is not included in the project dependency groups, but can be installed and run manually.
 Alternately, both `ruff format` and `prettier` will be run automatically at commit time with the pre-commit hooks installed.

 ### Linting